OutliersSolutions/MarceloGallardoB.github.io/_pages/about.md

 About Me
 ======

 I am a fourth-year student at PUCP, majoring in Mathematics and minoring in Economics.
-I was also a teaching assistant for 'Mathematics for Economists IV' and am currently a research assistant.
+I was also a teaching assistant for Mathematics for Economists IV and am currently a research assistant.

 I am broadly interested in Convex Optimization, Microeconomic Theory, Optimal Control, and Optimal Transport applied to Economics.
 I would like to go deeper into Quantitative Methods.
 This includes Statistics, Econometrics, and Machine Learning.